15 best bars in beautiful Venice, Italy

 Best for: A quaint and authentic atmosphere

-If you’d gladly eschew sleek and modern in favour of a quintessentially Venetian joint, All’Arco is surely calling your name.
+If you’d gladly eschew sleek and modern in favour of a quintessentially Venetian joint, I’d recommend stopping by All’Arco.

 A few minutes’ walk from the Rialto Bridge, it’s little more than a hole-in-the-wall, but serves those delectable bar snacks known locally as cicchetti.

-For an authentic atmosphere, a warm welcome and a good selection of high quality wines, add All’Arco to your Venice tick-list.
+For an authentic atmosphere, a warm welcome and a good selection of high quality wines, I know you’re going to love All’Arco.

-As it’s very small and can get crowded, it’s best to be willing to stand at the counter if a spot becomes free while waiting for a table.
+As it’s very small and can get crowded, I’d suggest being willing to stand at the counter if a spot becomes free while waiting for a table.

 7. Harry’s Bar